simonachkar/redux-app/README.md

 > Actions: the WHAT

-Actions are a playload of information that send data from the app to the Redux store, using `store.dispatch()`.
+Actions are a payload of information that sends data from the app to the Redux store, using `store.dispatch()`.

 Actions must have a `type` property that indicates the type of action being performed.
 Types should typically be defined as string constants.